-Don’t be afraid to group furniture away from the walls if you have the space.
-Instead, create circle or square arrangements with furniture pieces facing each other.
+Don’t be afraid to group pieces of furniture away from the walls if you have the space.
+Instead, create circle or square arrangements with the sofas and chairs facing each other.

 2. Lack of side spaces

-As well as the main, central space, living rooms should also fulfil side functions such as a space to study, read, or watch tv.
-Create smaller environments within the space that serve these purposes, such as reading nooks and TV lounge areas with cabinet furnishings and relaxed seating.
+Apart from being the main central space, living rooms should also fulfill side functions such as a space to study, read, or watch TV.
+Create smaller environments within the space that serve these purposes, such as reading nooks and lounge areas with cabinet furnishings and relaxed seating.

 3. Lack of ambient lighting

 We use our living rooms for many purposes: entertaining, relaxing, talking, and reading, so lighting should accommodate each of these activities.
-Instead of just going for a central source light, which is quite limiting, try experimenting to create different atmospheres – lit alcove shelves show off ornaments or books, lamps above lounge chairs are perfect for reading, and a stunning lampshade or chandelier in the center of the room acts as a focal point.
+Instead of just going for a central source light, which is quite limiting, try experimenting with different ways to illuminate the living room – lit alcove shelves show off ornaments or books, floor lamps add depth, task lights above lounge chairs are perfect for reading, and a stunning lampshade or chandelier in the center of the room acts as a focal point.